Beyond Your Wildest Dreams: Lonnie Gordon version

 Pan-European magazine Music & Media commented, "...this Philadelphia-born singer has now teamed-up with the SAW production team.
 The result is excellent.
 A smooth soul/pop record that gives Gordon's excellent voice every chance to shine.
 Reminiscent of SAW's Donna Summer collaboration."
-David Giles from Music Week wrote, "Follow-up to her top five hit Happenin' All Over Again, but a distinct shift in style for the SAW production team moving away from the Hi-NRG field towards a mellower, laid-back soulful feel."
+David Giles from Music Week wrote, "Follow-up to her top five hit "Happenin' All Over Again", but a distinct shift in style for the SAW production team moving away from the Hi-NRG field towards a mellower, laid-back soulful feel."
+Gordon herself praised the quality of the record and credited producers Stock Aitken Waterman for making a credible R&B ballad in tune with the trends of the time.